-Devices that support Voice Stacking include Bitwig Studio's FM-4, Phase-4, Polysynth, Poly Grid, Sampler, and even the FX Grid audio effect.
+Devices that support Voice Stacking include Bitwig Studio's FM-4, Phase-4, Polymer, Polysynth, Sampler, and all of The Grid devices (Poly Grid, the FX Grid audio effect, and the Note Grid note effect).

 As multiple voices are being used for each single note played, voice stacking can steeply increase the load on your processor.